 Prevention isn’t a black-and-white matter, but the news is good on several fronts.
-Doctors are more aware now about opioid misuse, although it can be a struggle to find the balance between overprescribing and prescribing medication in appropriate amounts to those who truly need it.
-In addition, the lines of conversation are being opened in places where they were nonexistent before.
-Addiction and substance abuse among seniors are concerns that deserve more attention.
+Doctors are more aware now about opioid misuse.
+However, it can be a struggle to find the balance between overprescribing and prescribing medication in appropriate amounts to those who truly need it.
+In addition, the lines of conversation are open in places where they were nonexistent before.

 Sometimes, in the end, the solution lies in choosing the lesser of the evils.
 For example, many seniors have weaned themselves off opioids by using cannabis to treat chronic pain.
 It’s a balancing act to weigh legitimate medical interests against the potential for addiction.
 Look at the big picture, and seek medical advice for clarification when necessary.
 Check that non-drug treatments for chronic pain have been tried or are being attempted.

 - Opioid Addiction: A Senior Problem in Orange County

 - 12 Ways Opioid Addiction and Treatment Differ in Older Adults: Seniors Who Need Drug Rehab Are Far from Alone

 - Senior Hope: Compassionate Chemical Dependency Care for Seniors and Their Families

 - Principles of Drug Addiction Treatment: A Research-Based Guide (Third Edition)